-We’re in the final stretch of 2020—a year marked by frustrations, losses, and even a pandemic.
+Last year may be marked by frustrations, losses, and even a pandemic.
 Even so, it doesn’t mean that we should give up on our dreams.
-As we are approaching a new year, we can check in on the goals we set for ourselves last January.
+As we navigate the new year, we can check in on the goals we set for ourselves last year.
 Were you able to accomplish everything on your list?
-Perhaps, some of your goals were put on hold because of the Coronavirus situation.
+Perhaps, some of your goals were put on hold because of recurring COVID surges.

 Don’t be too hard on yourself.
-After all, a lot of things that nobody could have predicted happened this year.
+After all, a lot of things that nobody could have predicted happened last year.
 What’s important is that you can turn over a new leaf.
-Before you know it, 2020 will be over and a new decade will be in full swing.
 It’s high time you restructured your goals, making sure that they will hold up even under unexpected circumstances.
-If you are looking for ideas on how to make a realistic list of goals for the next year, check out our tips.
-We’ll help you get the best outcome for 2021.
+If you are looking for ideas on how to make a realistic list of goals for 2023, check out our tips.
+We’ll help you get the best outcome for the new year.

 Pick Up a New Skill